Russian Mind: History

 After the 1905 revolution, the magazine became more right-wing, while maintaining a constitutional-democratic orientation.
-Struve fervently supported the February Revolution, but he perceived the October Revolution as a catastrophe for the country and was hostile to the Bolshevik usurpers.
+Struve fervently supported the February Revolution, but he perceived the October Revolution as a catastrophe for the country and was hostile to the Bolshevik, whom he viewed as usurpers.
 In connection with this, the magazine stopped being published in Moscow in 1918.
 Since 1921, the magazine has continued to be published abroad; but the last of the monthly issues was published in 1927 in Paris.

 After a twenty-year break, Russkaya Mysl was brought back into existence, but in the format of a newspaper.
 The first editor of the new Russkaya Mysl was the pre-revolutionary Russian journalist Vladimir Lazarevsky and, following World War II, the newspaper acquired a new official sponsor in the person of the US State Department.

 The newspaper positioned itself as a Christian publication in opposition to Marxist publications or those which were being financed by the USSR.
 Lazarevsky remained the editor-in-chief of the publication until 1953.
 He was replaced by Sergei Vodov, who headed the editorial office until 1968.
 During this remarkable period, the publication was authored by extraordinary writers such as Boris Zaitsev, Ivan Bunin, Ivan Shmelev, Nina Berberova, Gaito Gazdanov and many others.

 From 1968 to 1978, the newspaper was headed by Zinaida Shakhovskaya.
 This period saw the emergence of the human rights movement in the USSR.
 Defending the values of democracy, Russkaya Mysl published works of dissidents.
 In 1978, Irina Ilovaiskaya-Alberti became the editor-in-chief of Russkaya Mysl.
 Sergei Grigoryants noted that, with the arrival of the new editor-in-chief, ‘the newspaper's attention was no longer the news and problems of Russian emigration, but everything that was happening in the Soviet Union (which had already begun to open-up), and most importantly, its dissident democratic movement’.

 During this period, representatives of the ‘third wave’ of emigration and, also, human rights activists, Western Slavists, Sovietologists and dissidents were published in Russkaya Mysl.
 Such authors and Russian thinkers as Alexander Solzhenitsyn, Joseph Brodsky, Andrei Sakharov, Mikhail Koryakov, Vladimir Maksimov, Natalia Gorbanevskaya, Mikhail Geller, Sergey Dovlatov, Alexander Nekrich, Victor Suvorov and Alain Besancon left a mark on the history of Russkaya Mysl.

 After the collapse of the USSR, and the fall of the Iron Curtain, the publication reoriented itself to rallying Russian-speaking communities abroad and restoring ties between compatriots and the Motherland.
 In 1991 the publication faced severe financial difficulties.
 Many sponsors, including the United States Department of State, declined to renew the sponsorship-contract.
 This forced the editor-in-chief of the newspaper, Irina Alekseevna Ilovaiskaya-Alberti, to begin to look for new sources of funding.
 Eventually the Roman Catholic Church and the Soros Foundation announced that they would help the legendary publication to weather those hard times.